aaronblohowiak/soundcloud-cli-ruby/README.md

 ```

 Another fun thing to do is to smashup songs from different genres.
+By default, it will pick a sound from classical and a sound from storrytelling.

 ```
 $ sc smashup happy